Phone contract vs buying outright: which is cheaper?

 How you can save money by buying a phone outright and still split the cost

-One of the main reasons people go with a phone contract is that it allows them to split the cost of a phone over a long period, without having to pay the whole amount upfront.
+One of the main reasons many opt for a phone contract over buying outright, despite costing more in the long run, is that a phone contract allows you to split the cost of a phone over a long period, without having to pay the whole amount upfront.

-This may be despite realising that the long term cost works out more expensive, compared to buying the phone outright (SIM free) and pairing it with a separate SIM only tariff.
+This may be despite realising that the total cost works out more expensive, compared to buying the phone outright (SIM free) and pairing it with a separate SIM only tariff.

 However, it’s actually possible to buy a phone SIM free and split the cost over a long period with financing.